countdigi/talk-2018-git/slides.md

 ## The 3 Object Types

-Git maintains its Revision History through 3 types of objects:
+A Git Repository has 3 primary object types:

-- A *Blob* which contains the contents of a file
+- A *Blob* which holds the contents of a file

-- A *Tree* which contains entries referring to other Blobs and Trees
+- A *Tree* which maps a directory and its files and sub-directories to Blobs and Trees

 - A *Commit* which contains:
-   - A pointer to the project's top-level tree at a particular revision
+  - A pointer to the top-level Tree at time of commit
   - A pointer to a parent commit
-   - A message including details such as the author and date
+  - A commit message
+  - Author and Date of the commit

 ---